Sleepydui/vis-deadlines/README.md

-## HCI Deadlines
+## VIS Deadlines

-Countdown timers to keep track of a bunch of Human-Computer Interaction conference deadlines.
+Countdown timers to keep track of a bunch of Visualization conference deadlines.

+This is a fork of the [HCI-deadlines](https://github.com/hci-deadlines/hci-deadlines.github.io) website.
-This is a fork of the [ai-deadlines](https://github.com/paperswithcode/ai-deadlines) website.
+[HCI-deadlines] is a fork of the [ai-deadlines](https://github.com/paperswithcode/ai-deadlines) website.

-## Contributing

-Contributions are very welcome!
-To contribute please visit the repository with the [database of conferences](https://github.com/hci-deadlines/conf-database) and follow the instructions there!.

 ## License